RedstoneDave/My-Language/README.md

 ### Vowels

 The table below shows the vowel phonemes of Kratoma.
-The schwa here is pronounced only when it’s hard to pronounce two consonants successively.
+The schwa is pronounced when it’s hard to pronounce two consonants successively and doesn't exist as a phoneme.

+Each of the vowels except for the schwa has a long version, which is typically 0.5 times longer than the plain version.

 |        | Front | Mid | Back |
 | ------ | ----- | --- | ---- |